 Of course when Wilma arrives, Henry tricks her into looking into the crate, way back in a dusty corner, where the hidden baboon-thing attacks her, giving Henry a chance to put the lid back on, and nail and chain it up with both Wilma and monster inside.
 He takes the crate out to the old quarry where he drops it in the water and returns home to tell Dr. Stanley the story over their weekly chess game.
 Only, in the cold water back at the quarry, the crate is shaking, and finally the top bursts open, letting the creature escape….

-This is tough to review, as “The Crate” and another segment titled “They’re Creeping Up on You” were great, while some of the other segments held a lot less interest.
+This is tough to review, as “The Crate” and another segment titled “They’re Creeping Up on You” (about a sadistic boss who’s a germaphobe, and discovers his apartment is infested with roaches) were great, while some of the other segments held a lot less interest.
 The one Stephen King acted in–“The Lonesome Death of Jordy Verrill”–felt especially pointless.
 Let’s see if we can work this out: